Salah856/ML-GCP/processing_options.md

-# Understanding the processing options
+# Understanding the processing options for ML in GCP

 Apart from the IaaS option, which you can use for building your own AI and ML pipeline using compute options, Google provides a few managed services that can be used to process your data and build AI and ML pipelines.
 The following are the fully managed processing options: